Reactive vs. Preventive vs. Predictive Maintenance: Which Is Best?

 What Are Key Differences Between Reactive, Preventive & Predictive Maintenance?

-The right approach to maintenance for you depends on your industry, equipment criticality, available resources and current status of your core assets.
+The right maintenance approach depends on your industry, equipment criticality, available resources and current status of your core assets.
 The three primary types of maintenance businesses rely on are reactive, preventive and predictive maintenance.

 • Reactive maintenance is performed after equipment failure and downtime occurs to repair assets and resume production.